aries-strato/strato-aws-examples/terraform/ec2-add-ebs/README.md

 ## How to tag your Symphony pool
 1. Log into Symp CLI
 2. Get the UUID of your pool (storage pools list -c id -c name)
-3. Set the alias of your desired pool with the following command - `storage pool update --pool-id [pool id] --alias [alias]`
+3. Set the alias of your desired pool with the following command:

-Example -
+`storage pool update --pool-id [pool id] --alias [alias]`

+Example:
 ```
 Symphony > storage pool list -c id -c name
 +--------------------------------------+------+